 What is incivility?

-Incivility can be anything ranging from rude or unsociable speech or behaviour.
+Incivility can be anything ranging from mild to moderate rude or unsociable speech or behaviour.

 Importantly, it is as interpreted by the recipient.